 The matrix model keeps traditional divisions and division heads but is flexible enough to allow for the formation of cross-divisional teams:

-On the other hand, this creates confusion between whom team members should report to at a given time: the project lead or the division lead.
+However, this creates confusion between whom team members should report to at a given time: the project lead or the division lead.

 The pod system